Cultural Perspectives Journal for Literary and British Cultural Studies in Romania

 The manuscript should conform to the following norms:

-- The papers in electronic format B5 (minimum 10 pages) shall be sent to the following address: email@example.com and firstname.lastname@example.org
+- The papers on electronic format B5 (minimum 10 pages) shall be sent to the following address: firstname.lastname@example.org and email@example.com

 - Cultural Perspectives.
 Journal for Literary and British Cultural Studies in Romania is issued annually, in December.
-The manuscripts for issue 27/2022 with the theme Modes of cultural resistance should be sent by June 15, 2022.
+The manuscripts for issue 28/2023 with the theme Bridging cultural gaps and adapting to change should be sent by June 15, 2023.

 - The paper title shall be written on the fourth line under the header/page top.
 The paper title shall be written in title case, centred, bold.